-Pre COVID-19 the City of Port Phillip committed to delivering a four year Live Music Action Plan.
+Early in 2020, the City of Port Phillip committed to delivering a four-year Live Music Action Plan.
+Then COVID-19 put everyone's plans on hold.

-The pandemic has caused unique and wide reaching challenges for our City's live music sector and bringing audiences back safely; supporting local musicians; and assisting our venues with recovery initiatives has become a critical focus of this Plan.
+The pandemic has caused unique and wide-reaching challenges for our City's live music sector.
+The plan has been redrafted to address these, such as bringing audiences back safely, supporting local musicians, and assisting our venues with recovery initiatives.

-The draft Live Music Action Plan 2021 - 2024 outlines what Council can and will do to future-proof live music in Port Phillip, and ensure it remains a priority amongst competing interests and the pressures of gentrification and a growing community.
+The draft Live Music Action Plan 2021-2024 outlines what Council can and will do to future-proof live music in Port Phillip and ensure it remains a priority among competing interests and the pressures of gentrification and a growing community.